 The review process is an integral part of the University's quality assurance system.
 All coursework programs offered by the University are subject to review as part of a 5 year cycle.
 Oversight of these reviews is the responsibility of the Pro Vice-Chancellor (Student Learning).

-Program Reviews are co-ordinated by staff from the Learning and Quality Support unit, who work with Faculty staff throughout the process, providing assistance and advice as required.
+Program Reviews are coordinated by staff from Learning and Quality Support, who work with Faculty staff throughout the process, providing assistance and advice as required.
 A summary of the responsibilities of stakeholders during Program Reviews is available.

 Scheduling of Program Reviews

-A five-year Program Review Schedule is developed by Learning and Quality Support in consultation with Executive Deans, and approved by the Pro Vice-Chancellor (Student Learning) (PVC(SL)).
+A 5 year Program Review Schedule is developed by Learning and Quality Support in consultation with Executive Deans, and approved by the Pro Vice-Chancellor (Student Learning) (PVC(SL)).
 The schedule is updated on an annual basis.
-The updated schedule for a given calendar year is reported to Academic Board at the end of the preceding calendar year.
+The updated schedule for a given calendar year is reported to Academic Board towards the end of the preceding calendar year.

-To avoid unnecessary duplication, cognate programs are often grouped for the purpose of review, and the schedule is developed with due consideration to the timing of external accreditation processes for programs with professional accreditation requirements.
+The schedule for the review of each program is developed with due consideration to the timing of external accreditation processes for programs with professional accreditation requirements.

 The current Program Reviews Schedule groups reviews by Faculty and School.

 Terms of Reference

 The Terms of Reference for a Program Review should enable the evaluation of a Program by reviewing the quality of the curriculum and its delivery, its governance and the progress since the last review including best practice, through the development of forward-looking Self Evaluation Report.

 Executive Deans will submit draft Terms of Reference to Learning and Quality Support.
 While the use of standard Terms of Reference is recommended, the Executive Dean can provide modified or alternative Terms of Reference.
 The PVC(SL) will approve the final Terms of Reference for the review.